-\A student must take 6 hours of any foreign language in addition to the above requirements for the BA degree in Children's Ministry.
+A student must take 6 hours of any foreign language in addition to the above requirements for the BA degree in Children's Ministry.

-UNIVERSITY CORE CURRICULUM: B.A. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE used in the major The Christian Scholar BIBL-1112 Life of the Early Church: Acts Story of the Old Testament BIBL-1312 BIBL-2302 Story of the New Testament used in the major 5 hours of Biblé courses, except Missions Experience used in the major BIBL-4523 Capstone: Christ and His World should include literature ARTS-2013 Survey of Visual Culture History of Photography & ARTS-2423 Motion Pictures COMM-2023 History of Theater
+UNIVERSITY CORE CURRICULUM: B.A. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE used in major BIBL-1112 The Christian Scholar Life of the Early Church: Acts Story of the Old Testament BIBL-1312 BIBL-2302 Story of the New Testament used in major 5 hours of Bible courses, except Missions Experience should include literature ARTS-2013 Survey of Visual Culture History of Photography & ARTS-2423